 If you are ever injured while performing work-related activities, a different set of legal criteria, rules and laws apply than in other personal injury situations.
-(These are generally in accordance with Workers’ Compensation guidelines), which are constantly being re-regulated and changed.
-While you may think you know the rules regarding workers’ compensation, it’s highly likely that everything you know has already changed.
+The Louisiana Workers Compensation guidelines are constantly being re-regulated and changed.
+While you may think you know the rules regarding workers compensation, it is highly likely that everything you know has already changed.
 Our firm understands the uncertainty of your situation and provides a clear direction with up-to-date regulations as the basis for getting you the workers compensation benefits you rightfully deserve.

 What is Workers’ Compensation?

-Workers’ compensation is a legal remedy whereby an employee who is injured on the job may be entitled to certain benefits.
-The benefits can include medical care for the injury, indemnity wage benefits, vocational rehabilitation services and/or death benefits.
-These benefits are the obligation of the employer and are paid directly to the employee by the employer or its workers’ compensation insurer.
+These benefits are the obligation of the employer and are paid directly to the employee by the employer or its workers compensation insurer.
 Every employer, unless statutorily exempted, is responsible for the medical care and the payment of indemnity wage benefits to any employee who is injured while in the course and scope of his or her employment.

 Most employees in Louisiana are covered from the day they start employment.
 Employees may be full-time, part-time, seasonal, or minors.
 Subcontractors and certain independent contractors may be considered employees if they are involved in the pursuit of the employer’s trade, business or occupation or if they are performing substantial manual labor.

 Employers are required to have workers’ compensation insurance or to be approved to self-insure.